mspass-team/mspass/docs/source/user_manual/CRUD_operations.rst

 symbol can be anything you as the user find sensible. "db" is just our choice.

+Unlike relational database systems, a schema is not required by MongoDB.
+However, for reasons outlined in the section :ref:`data_object_design_concepts` a schema feature was added as a component of MsPASS.
+We emphasize the schema in this design, however, can be thought of as more like guidelines than rigid rules.
 The default schema for a Database assumes the data set is a set of TimeSeries object.
 That implies the dataset is defined in the collection we call :code:`wf_TimeSeries`.
 If the dataset is already